tiw/read_apple_10k/README.md

 - Fact Count: Number of GAAP facts associated with that context
 - Period: Time period the context covers (instant for point-in-time or period for durations)
 - Entity: The entity the context refers to (usually the company's CIK)

+## Detailed Context Analysis

+When using the `--context-id` option, the tool will list all facts associated with that specific context, including:
+- Tag Name: The name of the XBRL tag
+- Value: The value of the fact
+- Period information for the context

 ## Implementation Details